 Can Acupuncture Help with Male Fertility?

 Of course, no conversation about when to have acupuncture for fertility would be complete without considering the role of men in the equation.
 When it comes to fertility, it goes without saying that women are not the only ones who are responsible for a successful conception that will lead to a healthy birth.
-Men can also benefit from improved fertility thanks to acupuncture treatments.
+Men can also benefit from improved fertility thanks to working on specific acupuncture points for infertility.
 Some issues affecting male fertility include a low sperm count, poor sperm quality, or low sperm motility.
 Men who could be struggling with a low sperm count may be able to improve sperm quality by undergoing acupuncture treatment.
 Studies have demonstrated that as few as four acupuncture treatments may aid in improving both the quality and motility of sperm.
 Since sperm can take up to 90 days to fully develop, men should consider beginning their treatments at a minimum of 90 days from the desire conception date.

+How often should you get acupuncture?
 There is not just one best time to have acupuncture for fertility.
 Women can benefit from having acupuncture treatment during ovulation, during their follicular phase, during the menstrual cycle, and even prior to implantation.
 If you are planning to conceive, consider beginning your acupuncture treatments about three cycles, or 90 days, prior to your desired conception.